manuelbrgr/wedding-rsvp/src/pages/location/index.en.md

   city: 53100 Siena SI
   country: Italy
   linkToGoogle: Show location in Google Maps
-  linkToTenuta: Vitit Tenuta Larnianone
+  linkToTenuta: Visit Tenuta Larnianone
 questions:
   - question: What's the best way to get to the Tenuta Larnianone? 🍇
     answer: >
-      <p>There are plenty of ways to get to Siena - one of them is coming by car, however if you don’t have or don’t want to drive all this way, you can book a flight to one of the following airports and then renting a car or taking a train:</p><br />
+      <p>There are plenty of ways to get to Siena - one of them is coming by car, however if you don’t have or don’t want to drive all this way, you can book a flight to one of the following airports and then rent a car, take a train or a bus:</p><br />
       <li>Pisa International Airport (PSA) - 144 km to Siena (1:30h by car / 2h by train / 2:10h by bus)</li>
       <li>Florence International Airport (FLR) - 77 km to Siena (1h by car / 1:40h by train / 1h by bus)</li>
       <li>Bologna Guglielmo Marconi Airport (BLQ) - 168 km to Siena (1:40h by car / 2:30h by train / 2:15h by bus)</li><br />